liraymond04/awa5_rs.nvim/README.md

 awa5_rs.setup({})
 ```

-You will need to restart Neovim, and it will give you some errors about the `awa5_rs` parser not being yet installed
+You will need to restart Neovim, and it will give you some errors about the `awa5_rs` and `awatalk` parsers not being yet installed

 To fix this error, run:

 ```
-:TSInstall awa5_rs
+:TSInstall awa5_rs awatalk
 ```

-And restart Neovim again, and syntax highlighting should now be working for files with extension `.awasm`
+And restart Neovim again, and syntax highlighting should now be working for files with extension `.awasm` and `.awa`